 Primary school band – Hornsby North

 Hornsby North Public School is a school in the Sydney metropolitan region.
-Recently, the school moved to producing virtual band performances.
+The school begun producing virtual band performances during 2020.

 Their innovative bandmaster Lachlan Hamilton asked students in the senior band to perform their part in the musical piece ‘Silent Movie’ before stitching all the pieces together to create a ‘performance’ which was uploaded to YouTube.

 Senior band students individually recorded their parts from home, before uploading their videos to Google Classroom.
 Lachlan Hamilton was then able to download them and stitch them together to create a virtual performance.

 This idea could also work well for choir performances.